becomposable/composableai/packages/workflow/README.md

 }
 ```

-The `document` data source will fetch a document from the Zeno platform that has an `_id` property that matches the value of the `objectId` variable.
+The `document` data source will fetch a document from the Composable platform that has an `_id` property that matches the value of the `objectId` variable.
 The `limit` property specifies that only one document should be fetched.

 ### Conditions